dwightfowler/RssFeed/README.md

 ~~~~

 # How it Works
-Instantiate an instance of the `CheckAge` class.
-The library expects the given `Dictionary<string, string>` to be formatted as Key=CompanyName, Value=AbsoluteURL.
+Instantiate the `CheckAge` class.
+The library expects the `Feeds` property to be a `Dictionary<string, string>`.
+It must be formatted as Key=CompanyName, Value=AbsoluteURL.

 An example of how to fill your instance using the `args[]` in a console app: